disneystreaming/ssm-helpers/.github/CONTRIBUTING.md

 ### Releasing

 ssm-helpers uses tag based [semantic versioned](https://semver.org/) (semver) releases.
-Which means if you push a tag named `v1.0.0` it will make a new [release](https://github.com/disneystreaming/ssm-helpers/releases) and build installation packages.
+This means that if you push a tag named `v1.0.0` it will make a new [release](https://github.com/disneystreaming/ssm-helpers/releases) and build installation packages.
 It uses [Github Actions](https://github.com/features/actions) for CI and [goreleaser](https://goreleaser.com/) for CD.

 ### Dependencies